Making homemade mint sauce is as easy as growing mint - actually it is easier. It also tastes delicious!

 You could chop the mint in a food processor but I don't think it really saves much time, and just creates more washing up.

-If you are buying mint look out for bunched mint which offer much better value.
-Don’t buy those small little packets from the supermarket or growing mint, they tend to work out expensive and I don’t think the flavour of the mint is so good.
+If you are buying mint look out for bunched mint which offers much better value.
+Don't buy those small little packets from the supermarket or pots of growing mint, they tend to work out expensive and I don't think the flavour of the mint is so good.

-The mint suace can be served straight from the jar but if you prefer it a little thinner and more acidic, stir in a little extra vinegar of your choice.
+The mint sauce can be served straight from the jar but if you prefer it a little thinner and more acidic, stir in a little extra vinegar of your choice.

 - A large bunch of fresh mint - about 75g mint leaves